 - Connect with local farmers via an organic farmer directory

-- Be accountable and honest – understand green labeling, and apply for certifications
+- Be accountable and honest – understand green labelling, and apply for certifications

 - Locate sustainable suppliers and materials in your area